 OUR CREW WORKING HARD TO BRING YOU YOUR HISTORY.........

-Hi my name is Archives, your host and window entertainment officer.
+Hi my name is Archives, your old host and window entertainment officer.
 On a blustery December day in 2013, I was cold, hungry and homeless but all this changed for me when I arrived at the back door of the Historical Foundation.
 They adopted me, giving me a warm and loving home, not to mention, a job.
-I'm in charge of scattering, rearranging, boxing, repackaging and filing, and hosting during open hours.
-I'd would love to have you visit us at 32 Forsyth Street, Marmora......right beside the bank.
+I was in charge of scattering, rearranging, boxing, repackaging and filing, and hosting during open hours.
+I am now retired since moving to the new location but I'd love to have you visit us at 37 Forsyth Street, Marmora......above the library.

 ANNE AND ANDRE PHILPOT - WEB RESEARCHERS & WRITERS

 Anne and her husband, Andre, were founding members of the Marmora Historical Foundation, along with Gordon & Stella Bennett, Robert Sanderson and Rev. Donald Rutherford, incorporating the charity in 1980.
 Together they ran the Marmora Law Office and contributed to many of the local councils and boards for over 40 years.
 With a keen interest in researching local history, they stored all the history and artifacts brought into them by local citizenry and soon became known as local historians.
-In 1996, the Foundation finally found its own home above the library, eventually moving to its present location beside the bank.
+In 1996, the Foundation finally found its own home above the library, eventually moving to a space beside the bank, donated by the TD bank.
+In 2017, the Historical Foundation returned to the Memorial building, above the library.
 Anne & Andre have made it their hobby to write this website.
 Hope you enjoy it.

 GERALD BELANGER – RESEARCHER